 ► 3rd SEMESTER

 5. External Environment

 As a preparatory course, the Academic Writing class provides the students with an overview of academic writing styles and refreshes knowledge about structure, referencing and academic tone.
 The course also treats common mistakes in academic writing and solutions on how to avoid them.

 The Basics Module is divided into two submodules (Basics 1 and Basics 2):

-Objectives: Our students have various backgrounds, so this seminar builds a foundation for the rest of the study programme.
-Clarifications of terminology and various concepts of the international sphere as well as an overview of different actors and stakeholders in CSR & NGO management will be provided.
+Objectives: Our students have various backgrounds, so this seminar builds a foundation for the rest of the study program.
+Clarifications of terminology and various concepts of the international sphere, as well as an overview of different actors and stakeholders in CSR & NGO management, will be provided.
 Economic principles and challenges in international cooperation will also be discussed.
 The course also treats differences between commercial enterprises and NPOs and NGOs respectively.